The Selection Box

-The Selection Box was a talent search reality TV show produced by Adare Productions for RTÉ.
+The Selection Box is a talent search reality TV show produced by Adare Productions for RTÉ.
 It was developed along with the Commissioning Editor of RTE Entertainment Billy McGrath and directed by Brian Reddin and Brian Graham.
 It was broadcast on Network 2 (now RTÉ Two) in 2001.
 It was produced to find a new presenter for a new Network 2 show called The Fame Game.